Land van Arkel: History

-The Duchy of Gelderland, the County of Holland and the Bishopric of Utrecht watched grudgingly as the economic and military powers of the fiefdom grew.
+The Duchy of Gelderland, the County of Holland and the Prince-Bishopric of Utrecht watched grudgingly as the economic and military powers of the fiefdom grew.
 What followed was the Arkel War, which broke out in 1401, after a dispute with Duke Albert I of Bavaria, who was also the Count of Holland.
 John V managed to maintain his position until 1412, when he was driven to Vuren, where he was captured.
 He spent the rest of his life in captivity in Gouda and Leerdam.
 His son William of Arkel led a revolt in 1417, but was killed.
 The power of dynasty thus came to an end, although the descendants of Maria van Arkel, the daughter of John V, would eventually acquire major political powers in Gelre.

 The castle of Gorinchem was demolished in 1413.
 A new castle was built for the Counts of Holland, south of the city walls.
 This castle was known as the Blue Tower.